1ud0v1c/leboncoin-albums/README.md

 </div>

-The loading of the items is progressive, I load the data by batch of 15 items and as soon as you reach a certan amount of items the next batch is fetched.
+The loading of the items is progressive, I load the data by a batch of 15 items and as soon as you reach a certain amount of items the next batch is fetched.
 The progression and scrolling position are saved by using the [SavedStateHandle class](https://developer.android.com/topic/libraries/architecture/viewmodel-savedstate).